Style line layers

 3. Click Done to apply the settings and return to the previous pane.

-3. As you zoom in and out, click the Fit to view button Fit symbol to view to adjust the lines to be appropriately sized in the current view.
+1. Under Fixed size, click <Fixed size> to enter a uniform size.
+As you zoom in and out, click the Fit to view button Fit symbol to view to adjust the lines to the appropriate size in the current view.
+Choose the measurement unit.

 2D Types

-You can apply the 2D Types style to line data to color lines by type based on either text or numeric attributes.
+You can apply the 2D Types style to line data to color the lines by type based on either text or numeric attributes.
 You can show a transportation network of lines across a city by type, such as road, rail, bus, or underground.

 1. Follow the steps in the Style layers workflow.